Skip Global navigation and goto content

 • Decedent’s child, grandchild, or sibling, if of legal age

-• Any person who provides a will, insurance policy, or other document that demonstrates his or her interest in the estate
+• Any person who provides a will, insurance policy, or other document that demonstrates their interest in the estate

-• Any person who provides documentation that he or she is acting on behalf of any of the above-named persons
+• Any person acting on behalf of the above-named persons

 • By court order

-If you are a beneficiary on a life insurance policy, a certificate will be issued to you with the cause of death provided the following is supplied with your request and payment.
-The life insurance policy must name the applicant as beneficiary.
-This may be in the form of a copy of the policy or a letter from the insurance provider stating the applicant is a beneficiary of the registrant's insurance policy and dated or has been updated within one year.
+If you are a beneficiary on a life insurance policy, a certificate with the cause of death will be issued to you if the life insurance policy names you as the beneficiary.
+Submit a copy of the policy or a letter from the insurance provider dated or updated within one year, along with your request and payment.

-The cause of death information is not needed for:
+The cause of death information is not required for:

 • Credit card companies